rrymn/SparrowVQE/README.md

 - **Applications**: VQE systems are particularly useful in educational settings, where understanding and context are crucial.
 They help students grasp complex subjects by not only answering specific questions about visual materials (like slides from a lecture) but also explaining concepts and processes in detail.

-In summary, while VQA focuses on answering questions directly from visual inputs, VQE aims to provide personalised responses like professor that help deepen the user's understanding of both the question and the visual content, making it particularly valuable in educational contexts where detailed explanations are essential for learning.
+While VQA focuses on answering questions directly from visual inputs, VQE aims to provide personalised responses like professor that help deepen the user's understanding of both the question and the visual content, making it particularly valuable in educational contexts where detailed explanations are essential for learning.

 ## Training Process